 The Bodhisatta was once a king.
-Before this, he was a poor laborer and he got hired by a wealthy, virtuous merchant.
-The merchant, his family, and all of his employees were very devout and kept six holy days each month, but he forgot to tell the Bodhisatta about this when hiring him.
+Before this, he was a poor laborer, and he got hired by a wealthy, virtuous merchant.
+The merchant, his family, and all his employees were very devout and kept six holy days each month, but he forgot to tell the Bodhisatta about this when hiring him.

 The newly named King Half-Penny and the Bodhisatta ruled together in friendship and harmony.
-But soon King Half-Penny was seized by a desire to kill the Bodhisatta and rule the whole kingdom.
+But soon, King Half-Penny was seized by a desire to kill the Bodhisatta and rule the whole kingdom.
 Unable to get the thought out of his head, he threw himself at the Bodhisatta’s feet and confessed his obsession.
 The Bodhisatta forgave him and offered to give him his half of the kingdom and serve as viceroy.
 But King Half-Penny knew that any similar desires in the future would lead him to hell, so he went off to be an ascetic in the Himalayas.

 The story inspired the barber to foster virtue in himself, so he left his family behind and went off to live as an ascetic in the Himalayas.
-Before long he reached perfect insight and became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
+Before long, he reached perfect insight and became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).

 In the Lifetime of the Buddha